 - Bilingual Bonus: Conejo Springs gets its name from the Spanish word for "rabbit" or "bunny".

 - Continuity Nod: At the party scene, there is a girl in a white bikini who drapes herself in an American flag.
 In the original Donnie Darko, Donnie had a poster with a white swimsuit model backgrounded by an American flag.

 - Defrosting Ice Queen: Corey calls Sam one at one point.

 - Karma Houdini: The person killing the children, implied to be Trudy, never gets caught on-screen and does not seem to suffer any consequences for the deaths.

-- Mind Screw: Intended, at least.
+- Mind Screw: Attempted, at least.
 Unfortunately, so much weird shit happens in this movie that in the end, you just stop thinking about it.